shawncavasos23/Data-Engineering-Project/USER-MANUAL.md

 EMAIL_PASS=your_app_password
 ```

-These are required for GPT-powered trading signals and for email notifications.
+These are required for GPT-based signal generation and email functionality.

 ---

 ## 4. Initial Setup

-Run this command to set up the database and preload tickers:
+Run this to initialize the database schema and preload a list of tickers:

 ```bash
 python main.py init --auto
 ```

-This creates a local `trading_data.db` SQLite database with all required tables and inserts a default list of S&P 500 tickers.
+This creates the `trading_data.db` SQLite file with all necessary tables.

 ---

 ## 5. Command Reference

-The general command format is:
+General format:

 ```bash
 python main.py <command> [--ticker TICKER] [--auto] [--email]